josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 members with the overall task of IAOC responsibility.
 One participant observed that the function of the committees seems to go pretty well, but sometimes scope and authority in relation to the IAOC are unclear.
-Who's really in charge of the committee?
+They asked, who's really in charge of the committee?
 Who is leading the discussions and making decisions?
 What kind of decision is being made?
 Who is supporting those decisions?
-A committee can make a recommendation that is subject to easy reversal by the IAOC, which can provide an undercurrent of doubt when discussions take place.
+Another participant noted that a committee can make a recommendation that is subject to easy reversal by the IAOC, which can provide an undercurrent of doubt when discussions take place.

-Although IAOC committees are listed on the IAOC website (https://iaoc.ietf.org/committees.html) there is a lack of documentation about how the committee participants are chosen.
+A participant said that, although IAOC committees are listed on the IAOC website (https://iaoc.ietf.org/committees.html), there is a lack of documentation about how the committee participants are chosen.
 Elaborating the expertise and skills needed can be a challenge.
 For some teams it is necessary to have paid staff or